Tronic Artificial Intelligence

 • 3 — System Prompt: its instructions — its role, what it should do, and any rules to follow.

 The other tabs (Behavior, Speech Recognition, Voice, Advanced) let you choose the voice and AI models, but sensible defaults are already selected — you can leave them as-is to start.
+When you’re ready to tune them, see Voice Agents below.

 Agent editor with Agent Name, Initial Greeting and System Prompt fields highlighted and numbered 1, 2, 3